FlorinRusu/BeeAlert-Thesis/README.md

 # BeeAlert-Thesis

-Social Alert System, that includes smart notifications
+We want to present you the Social Alert System, that includes smart notifications about services, weather, earthquakes processed from official resources.